decentraland/documentation/content/player/marketplace/marketplace.md

 2. Enter the public address of the Ethereum wallet of the recipient.

 {{< hint warning >}}
-**📔 Note**   Please double check this address, since you cannot cancel the operation.
+**📔 Note**:  Please double check this address, since you cannot cancel the operation.
 While the recipient could always transfer the LAND back to you, the original owner cannot reverse the action.
 {{< /hint >}}

 3. Click **Submit**.
 4. Confirm this transaction on your Ethereum client and wait for the network to verify it.

 {{< hint warning >}}
-**📔 Note**   If the LAND parcel or Estate is currently on sale, you won't be able to transfer it.
+**📔 Note**:  If the LAND parcel or Estate is currently on sale, you won't be able to transfer it.
 First click **Remove listing** to cancel the sale.
 {{< /hint >}}